 Given the importance of learning fast and frequently, I would apply this measure at the organization and Scrum team levels as well.
 Just like teams that are quickly learning important information tend to do the best work and outperform slow-learning teams, organizations that learn the quickest tend to trounce their competition.

-To summarize, when measuring performance, first consider higher levels like organizational and Scrum team levels.
+To summarize, when measuring team performance, first consider higher levels like organizational and Scrum team levels.
 And, when evaluating the development team, don’t use velocity.
 Instead consider a multidimensional set of measures like the ones I discussed in this blog to get a more encompassing picture of team performance.

 One final observation.
 In my experience good managers within an organization don’t really need any formal metrics to determine how well their teams are performing.
 Such managers stay in close contact with the people doing the work and they are keen observers of what is actually taking place.
 Ask a good manager about the performance of any team she is associated with, including its strengths and weaknesses, and she will be able to give you an immediate, informed answer to that question.